 NOTE 1: For useful extra links to online resources on Náhuatl, both Classical and modern, click on ‘Introductory Náhuatl Guide’ (right).

 NOTE 2: For help in translating individual words or phrases into Náhuatl, see the growing section in ‘Aztec Sayings’ (right).
-This service has been developed with the help of the IDIEZ team in Zacatecas, Mexico (link in our Aztec Links pages).

 for the intrusion, on entering someone’s house...